 In the hustle and bustle of the holiday shopping season, it can be easy to get caught off guard—lest you forget anyone important on your list!—but thankfully there are so many great shops right here on Queen Street West that make holiday shopping easy, fun and affordable; and by shopping local, you can also support some amazing creatives and entrepreneurs who do truly unique work.
+We love what they’re doing so much we stocked our GH Shop with lots of their unique pieces.
+See our full GH Shop product catalogue here.

 Made You Look Jewellery, just down the street from the Gladstone, is the perfect example of how and why keeping shopping local is the way to go this holiday season.
 We sat down with Sarah Dougall, owner and founder of Made You Look, and got her insights on how the neighbourhood has grown over the years, online shopping, and how to trick someone into giving you their finger diameter.